 Clean Energy & Sustainability

-HVRC offers support to local governments through NYSERDA's Clean Energy Communities (CSC) Program and DEC's Climate Smart Communities (CSC) Program.
+HVRC offers support to local governments through NYSERDA's Clean Energy Communities (CEC) Program and DEC's Climate Smart Communities (CSC) Program.
 Technical assistance is available at no cost to local governments.

 Clean Energy Communities